neams-th-coe/cardinal/doc/content/tutorials/cht1.md

-A strength of Cardinal for [!ac](CHT) applications is that the fluid and solid meshes do not need to share nodes on a common surface; libMesh mesh-to-mesh data interpolations apply to surfaces of very different refinement and position in space; meshes may even overlap, such as for curvilinear applications. [zoom_mesh] shows a zoom-in of the two mesh files (for the fluid and solid phases); rather than being limited with a continuous mesh mapping from the fluid phase inwards to the solid phase, each phase can be meshed according to its physics requirements.
+A strength of Cardinal for [!ac](CHT) applications is that the fluid and solid meshes do not need to share nodes on a common surface; libMesh mesh-to-mesh data interpolations apply to surfaces of very different refinement and position in space; meshes may even overlap or share no nodes at all, such as often the case for curvilinear applications. [zoom_mesh] shows a zoom-in of the two mesh files (for the fluid and solid phases).
+Tather than being limited with a continuous mesh mapping from the fluid phase inwards to the solid phase, each phase can be meshed according to its physics requirements.